A-08556

 Plain Language

-Disability insurers (including specialized health insurers) using AI tools for utilization review or utilization management must ensure those tools base their outputs on individualized insured clinical data — including medical history, clinical circumstances from the requesting provider, and other relevant clinical records.
-The AI tool may not base its determination solely on aggregate or group-level datasets.
-This mirrors the parallel obligation on utilization review agents under the Public Health Law but applies to insurers regulated under the Insurance Law.
+Disability insurers (including specialized health insurers) using AI tools in utilization review or utilization management must ensure those tools base their outputs on individualized insured clinical data — including the insured's medical history, clinical circumstances presented by the requesting provider, and other relevant clinical information in the insured's record.
+The AI tool may not base its determination solely on a group dataset.
+This mirrors the Public Health Law obligation but applies to the insurance-regulated entity population.

 Statutory Text